Summer savory

 Summer savory (Satureja hortensis) is among the best known of the savory genus.
 It is an annual, but otherwise is similar in use and flavor to the perennial winter savory.
 It is used more often than winter savory, which has a slightly more bitter flavor.

 This herb has lilac tubular flowers which bloom in the northern hemisphere from July to September.

 It grows to around 30 to 60 cm in height and has very slender, bronze-green leaves.
+Savory oil is obtained principally from S. hortensis and S. montana, which are cultivated commercially.

 Taxonomy

 The species name Satureja hortensis was first published in 1753 by Carl von Linné in Species Plantarum, Volume II (page 568).
 Homotypic synonyms are Clinopodium hortense (L.) (Kuntze, 1891) and Thymus cunila (E.H.L.Krause, 1903).
 Heterotypic synonyms are Clinopodium pachyphyllum (K.Koch, Kuntze, 1891), Satureja altaica (Boriss., 1953), Satureja brachiata (Stokes, 1812), Satureja filicaulis (Schott ex Boiss., 1879), Satureja hortensis var. distans (K.Koch, 1849), Satureja laxiflora subsp. zuvandica (D.A.Kapan., 1987), Satureja litwinowii (Schmalh. ex Lipsky, 1899), Satureja officinarum (Crantz, 1766), Satureja pachyphylla (K.Koch, 1844), Satureja viminea (Burm.f., 1768) and Satureja zuvandica (D.A.Kapan., 1985).